Chantaye-Imani/RSJ108/README.md

 <div id="Delivery">
 <h2>Delivery</h2>
 <p>If you're going to deliver your message, what is the tone and mood?
-Does it match what is being presented?</P>
+Does it match what is being presented?Do you have a strong delivery of the message?</P>
 </div>

 <div id="Punctuation">